What does ‘Making Tax Digital’ mean?

 - From April 2020, at the earliest: All other taxes (income tax and corporation tax).

 The Government has confirmed that businesses will be able to continue to use spreadsheets for record keeping, yet they must make sure that their spreadsheet meets the necessary requirements of MTD for business.

 This will involve combining the spreadsheet with extra software to upload of data to HMRC.

 The focus is to bring you the modern digital experience for your business that you have come to expect in today’s technological age.

-This might all feel a bit daunting, adapting systems and making changes to your businesses way of recording the finances can pose difficulties and may present initial teething troubles but in the long term, it should improve financial systems.
+This might all feel a bit daunting, adapting systems and making changes to your business.
+The way of recording the finances can pose difficulties for businesses.
+It may present initial teething issues, but in the long term, it should improve financial systems.

 Checklist of Things you can do